hkamel/MCW-IoT-for-business/Hands-on lab/HOL unguided - IoT for business.md

 #### Tasks to complete

--   Open **ReadEngineAlerts\\ReadEngineAlerts.sln** in your IoTLab folder containing the extracted lab solution files.
+-   Open **ReadEngineAlerts\\ReadEngineAlerts.sln** in your lab-files folder containing the lab solution files.

 -   Set the **connectionString** variable in Program.cs with the Service Bus connection string you copied.